Suncast Plans Expansion of Illinois Solar Array, Launching Brilliant by Design™ Sustainability Initiative

 BATAVIA, Ill., Oct.
 7, 2021 /PRNewswire/ -- Suncast Corporation, the market-leading manufacturer of high-quality resin products made in the U.S.A., is harnessing the power of the sun with an expansion of its solar array as part of the company's Brilliant by Design™ initiative to create a brighter, more brilliant future.

 The company has already installed solar power at one-third of its manufacturing locations.
 By the end of 2022, all Suncast manufacturing facilities will be partially solar powered and the company's West Chicago distribution centers—1.5 million square feet—will operate using 100% self-generated solar power.
-This project will generate more 14 million kilowatts of clean energy and save millions of pounds of carbon emissions.
+This project will generate more than 14 million kilowatts of clean energy and save millions of pounds of carbon emissions.

 "At Suncast, we are always looking toward the horizon for improving our processes, products, and environment to create meaningful impact," said Jim Ahlborn, president and CEO of Suncast Corporation.
 "As a company with 'sun' in its name, it's only fitting that we harness the power of the sun for good.
 Renewable energy is key to our sustainability strategy and this solar milestone is the first of many to come."